Conferment of Honorary Citizen Award to Sir David Lane

 He also established A*STAR’s Experimental Therapeutics Centre (ETC), now known as the Experimental Drug Development Centre(EDDC), where he spearheaded the development of research capabilities and cutting-edge technological platforms for drug discovery and screening.
 This led to notable successes including the placement of two promising drug candidates in clinical trials and a strong pipeline of drug discovery projects.
 As the former Chairman of A*STAR’s Biomedical Research Council (BMRC), he steered the strategic direction of its research network.

-Sir Lane has also played a key role in the landmark discovery of the p53 cancer gene in 1979.
+Sir David has also played a key role in the landmark discovery of the p53 cancer gene in 1979.
 His expertise in this field led him to establish A*STAR’s p53 Laboratory, which uses p53 as the model system to research protein interactions and drug development to inhibit such interactions.
-Sir Lane was knighted in 2000 for his pioneering work and efforts in cancer research.
+Sir David was knighted in 2000 for his pioneering work and efforts in cancer research.